rahuldixit/InLoop/README.md

 If you are pulling from the github repo and want to run it locally, please remember to do an 'npm update' then 'npx cypress run --browser=chrome'

 If you want to see the flow working with circleci, make a cosmetic change like add a comment to the feature file '#abc' and commit. the workflow should be automtically triggered.

+CircleCI: test summary is displayed.
+Test report is in artefact section 'full_report.html' in cypress/reports/assets folder.
+Video of test run in cypress/videos and a failure screenshot (only if failed) and debugging log in cypress/screenshots.